 High Blood Pressure

 Cholesterol is a substance, some call it waxy, in your blood.
-Your body needs cholesterol to build healthy cells.
-Your body makes about eighty percent of your cholesterol, with the rest coming from the foods you eat.
+Your body needs cholesterol to build healthy cells, and makes about eighty percent of your cholesterol, with the rest coming from the foods you eat.

 Diabetes is associated with many factors, including lack of good sleep.
 Diabetes is when the body is unable to produce insulin as it should to maintain good health.
 It leads to an increase of glucose in your blood.
 It also affects how the glucose is metabolized in the body.